 The minimum GPA that all graduate students must maintain is a 3.0, as calculated on a 4-point scale.
 This aligns with the minimum GPA for graduation requirements from all graduate programs.
-In addition to maintaining a 3.0 CGPA students must successfully complete no less than 67% off all
+In addition to maintaining a 3.0 CGPA, students must successfully complete no less than 67% of all courses attempted.

 Level Minimum GPA

 Graduate 3.0

-Maximum Time to Complete Deg gree: 1.5 x normal program length
+Maximum Time to Complete Degree: 1.5x normal program length